backdrop-contrib/getlocations/README2.txt

 edit 'location' to the machine name of your content type This will give you a button that can switch markers on/off

-More information on theming can be found on http://backdrop.org/documentation/theme

 Polygons
 To use polygons on your map you will need to enable the feature either globally under admin/config/services/getlocations or per content type under Manage Display or